 From 2015 up to the election, the financials sector was down nearly 20%, energy was down 13%, and materials and industrials were basically flat.
 But just a month after the election, financials jumped 17%, energy popped 11%, and materials and industrials came to life with nearly a 10% rise in each.

 So we are already seeing the shift to an adaptive environment.
 And some of the shorter-term strategies may not work out as well as planned because of this shift.

 The robust strategies should still thrive, and ones that are adaptive can generate great returns as well.

 For example, in my Automatic Profits Alert service, which is designed to follow seasonal patterns, I use an indicator to help us time entering and exiting a trade.

 By using a simple indicator to show us better entry points, it takes some of the pressure off the seasonal trends to be 100% on the money every time.

 Therefore, this strategy has a built-in adaptation tool, and many strategies do.
-If you want to learn more about how well it has performed, click here.

 But going blindly into the current environment, or placing your funds with your stockbroker and leaving them alone — which worked out great over the last eight years — may not find the same luck in the coming years.

 We will know more after another year or so with the changing market environment.